Corn flour milling machine

 Germ oil

-The germ in corn is double that in other grains, about 5%[2] but may be removed by modern corn flour milling machines, if the three fractions are split as is customary.
+The germ in corn is double that in other grains, about 5%[2] but would be removed by modern corn flour milling machines, if the three fractions are split as is customary.
 The oil makes up about half of it.

 • Linoleic acid 56%